-Some days you can get really demotivated especially if your business isn’t growing as fast as you hope, or if you are struggling to manage a large workload.
-It’s too easy to stay in your PJs, put on daytime TV and lazy when you don’t need to travel to the office every morning.
+Some days you can get really demotivated especially if your home based businesses aren’t growing as fast as you hope.
+If you are struggling to manage a large workload.
+It’s easy to stay in your PJs, watch TV, and be lazy when you don’t need to go to work.
 In order to stay motivated it’s helpful to have a regular pre-work routine.

 Separate Work & Home

 If you have a busy household it can become tricky to separate work from life.
 Kids running through rooms and dogs barking at the postman can be very distracting and are very unprofessional if you happen to be on a call.
 It’s essential to have your own workspace where you can lock yourself away from distractions and concentrate on your business.